Множинна мієлома

 Лікування рецидивної або рефрактерної мієломи

-For patients with relapsed or refractory myeloma, combinations of a proteasome inhibitor (bortezomib, ixazomib, or carfilzomib) with an immunomodulatory agent (thalidomide, lenalidomide, or pomalidomide) and chemotherapy or corticosteroids may be used.
-These drugs are usually combined with other effective drugs that the patient has not yet been treated with, although patients with prolonged remissions may respond to retreatment with the same regimen that led to the initial remission.
-Patients who fail to respond to a given combination of drugs may respond when another drug in the same class (eg, proteasome inhibitors, immunomodulatory agents, chemotherapeutic drugs) is substituted.
+Patients with prolonged remissions may respond to retreatment with the same regimen that led to the initial remission.
+Patients who fail to respond to a given combination of medications may respond when another medication in the same class (eg, proteasome inhibitors, immunomodulatory agents, chemotherapeutic agent) is substituted.

 Підтримуюча терапія

-Maintenance therapy has been tried with nonchemotherapeutic drugs, including interferon alfa, which prolongs remission but does not improve survival and is associated with significant adverse effects.
+Maintenance therapy has been tried with nonchemotherapeutic medications, including interferon alfa, which prolongs remission but does not improve survival and is associated with significant adverse effects.
 Following a response to corticosteroid-based regimens, corticosteroids alone are effective as a maintenance treatment.

 Thalidomide may also be effective as a maintenance treatment, and lenalidomide alone or with corticosteroids is effective as maintenance treatment.
-However, there is some concern about secondary malignancies among patients receiving long-term lenalidomide therapy, especially after autologous stem cell transplantation.
+However, there is some concern about secondary cancers among patients receiving long-term lenalidomide therapy, especially after autologous stem cell transplantation.
 Thus, the risk of developing secondary cancers must be weighed against improved survival.

 Лікування ускладнень